 The performance indicator most reflecting the foster care capacity challenge is the percentage of children placed close to home, defined in the metric as within 50 miles of removal.
-The percent of children placed close to home increased slightly compared to FY21 for the state as a whole, for non-CBC providers, and for SSCC providers in the Big Country & Texoma catchment area.
-It has decreased for SSCC providers in the Panhandle and Metroplex West catchment areas in FY22 Q1 compared to FY21.
+The percentage of children placed close to home decreased slightly compared to FY21 for the state as a whole as well as for non-CBC area.
+It has increased for SSCC providers in the Panhandle, Metroplex West and Big Country & Texoma catchment areas in FY22 Q3 compared to FY21.
 Data shows children in foster homes and children in other settings, which includes residential treatment centers, emergency shelters and basic childcare facilities.